jeromefroe/dotfiles/install.md

    Download Go and Rust docs.

-1) Keybase

-   Open the Keybase application and follow the steps to add a new device to your account.

 ## 9. Get SSH and GPG Key From LastPass

 I store my personal SSH and GPG keys in LastPass, so to download them I use the LastPass CLI tool.